Frequently Asked Questions

 401

-Authentication failed: model not supported or server account banned, etc.
+Authentication failed: the model is not supported or the service provider account is banned, etc.

-Contact or check the corresponding service provider account status
+Contact or check the account status of the corresponding service provider

 403

-Follow the error information returned by the conversation orthe consoleerror message prompts to take appropriate action
+According to the error message returned by the conversation orconsoleerror prompt to take appropriate action

 404